FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 --set database.root.password="$DB_POSTGRES_USER_PASSWORD"
 ```

-Save the script into a file, `fusionauth-upgrade.sh`.
+Save the script to a file called `fusionauth-upgrade.sh`.
 If you're on macOS or Linux, you can make the file executable by running the following command in your terminal:

 ```sh
 chmod 700 fusionauth-upgrade.sh